 /etc/crio/crio.conf as follows:

-I recommend to change the following other values too:
+Also I recommend you to change the following other values too:

-pids_limit = 1024 - Set the maximum process ID limit for a container.
+pids_limit = 10240(or higher) - Set the maximum process ID limit for a container.

-enable_shared_pid_namespace = false - Enable shared Process ID namespace between containers of a Pod.
+enable_shared_pid_namespace = false- Enable shared Process ID namespace between containers of a Pod (depends on if you want / need it).

 You may also need to change the

-network_dir option to reflect your CNI path used (default is
+network_dir config option to reflect the CNI (config) path used by your setup (default is

 GitHub Gist - galexrt - My current CRI-O config file - Click to expand

-Now that CRI-O is ready to be used, we can continue to get Kubelet to use CRI-O.
+Now that CRI-O is ready to be used, we can continue to configure Kubelet to use CRI-O.

 Step 5 - Configure Kubelet to use CRI-O